NaoiseGaffney/BookRepository/README.md

 		*  **Tasks 1:** (optional) update the 'book.json' file to suit your Book Repository requirements.
 		*  **Tasks 2:** [Member's Page](https://book-repository-virtual.herokuapp.com/members) -> click on [Admin Page](https://book-repository-virtual.herokuapp.com/admin_dashboard) -> hover over the drop-down (category icon) menu and click on the Load Books button -> if the Book Collection already exists a Flash message will say so, otherwise a Flash message will say successful creation and [Admin Page](https://book-repository-virtual.herokuapp.com/admin_dashboard).
 	*  **Use Case 005-007 (R in Statistics CRUD):** as an admin I want to view the number of users, number of books, and the most popular genres in the Book Repository.
-		*  **Tasks 1:** [Member's Page](https://book-repository-virtual.herokuapp.com/members) -> click on [Admin Page](https://book-repository-virtual.herokuapp.com/admin_dashboard) -> hover over the drop-down (category icon) menu and click on the Statistics button -> scroll through the statitics and click on the Done button to close the modal -> [Admin Page](https://book-repository-virtual.herokuapp.com/admin_dashboard).
+		*  **Tasks 1:** [Member's Page](https://book-repository-virtual.herokuapp.com/members) -> click on [Admin Page](https://book-repository-virtual.herokuapp.com/admin_dashboard) -> hover over the drop-down (category icon) menu and click on the Statistics button -> scroll through the statistics and click on the Done button to close the modal -> [Admin Page](https://book-repository-virtual.herokuapp.com/admin_dashboard).

 ![Section Divider: Title and Business](documentation/section%20divider.png)